edtechre/pybroker/docs/index.rst

    # Run Walkforward Analysis on 1 minute data using 5 windows with 50/50 train/test data.
    result = strategy.walkforward(timeframe='1m', windows=5, train_size=0.5)

-To learn how to use PyBroker, see the notebooks under the User Guide:
+To learn how to use PyBroker, see the notebooks under the *User Guide*:

 .. toctree::
    :maxdepth: 1